LottieFiles/lottie-docs/docs/aep.md

 You can perform the parsing in 3 steps:

 1. Parse the RIFX chunks into a tree structure
-2. Unpac the chunk data into more useful representations
+2. Unpack the chunk data into more useful representations
 3. Traverse that tree to map find the relevant objects and properties

 Step 1 is fairly straightforward, RIFX is fairly easy to parse. <br/>